widdowquinn/find_differential_primers/README.md

 ### `pdp.py prodigal`<a id="prodigal"></a>

 The `prodigal` (or `prod`) subcommand runs the [`prodigal`](https://github.com/hyattpd/Prodigal) prokaryotic gene feature-calling package on the sequences listed in the passed configuration file.
-The location of the output files is specified by the `--outdir <OUTDIR>` argument, where `<OUTDIR>` is the path to where you want the `prodigal` feature predictions to be written.
 A new configuration file, specifying the location of the feature file for each input sequence, is written to the specified output file location.

 #### Default feature prediction